 Scope 1 relates to the direct emissions from the fuels we use in our pubs, hotels and offices, such as natural gas and liquid petroleum gas.
 It also includes emissions from owned vehicles (including company cars) but excludes logistics where we outsource this to third parties.
 Scope 2 relates to the indirect emissions associated with the generation of electricity consumed in our sites.
 Scopes 1 & 2 are much more in our immediate control in the sense that energy consumption plays a major part of carbon management.
 Scope 3 relates to all other upstream and downstream activities present in our operations.
-Scope 3 is a longer-term opportunity in that it is highly dependent on factors less in our control.
-These would be such as our suppliers setting out their carbon management plans, supply chains being able to accommodate changes and consumer sentiment and choice.
-However we continue to work closely with industry groups such as the Zero Carbon Forum (ZCF) and our suppliers to be moving forward in these areas.
-The industry has started to consider key target dates, which will become clearer and firmer as our suppliers' supply chains mature and their thinking with regards to carbon neutral industry practices.
+Scope 3 remains a longer-term opportunity in that it is highly dependent on factors less in our control.
+This would include our suppliers setting out their carbon management plans, supply chains being able to accommodate changes and consumer sentiment and choice.
+In order to engage and collaborate with suppliers we have started to work with key partners to understand where their emissions originate from and identify opportunities for emissions reductions.

+We continue to work closely with industry groups such as the Zero Carbon Forum (ZCF) and our suppliers to be moving forward in these areas.
+The industry has started to consider key target dates, which will become clearer and firmer as our suppliers' supply chains mature.